jsan3386/avatar/README.md

 ### List TODOs, things to fix

 - [] skin normal norm00.png is not correct, this provokes some transparent faces on rendered image
-- [] ported makewalk not working for mixamo neither cmu actions
 - [] need complete clothes masks
 - [] shape parameter belly is wrong
 - [] change names for cloth icon collection (in code), to not overlap with ClothWeaver